jdouble/BlazorIndexedDbJs/README.md

 ### 3. create a database definition

-Although it is not mandatory because ObjectStores and Indexes can be accessed by name, it is preferable to define the database schema using classes, this facilitates refactoring and detecting errors at compile time.
+Although it is not mandatory, because ObjectStores and Indexes can be accessed by name, it is preferable to define the database schema using classes, this facilitates refactoring and detecting errors at compile time.

 Without classes
 ```CSharp